gracecarrillo/personal-website/content/authors/admin/_index.md

 📚 I do LiveProjects implementations & reviews of end-to-end Machine Learning & Deep Learning Projects with [Manning Publications](https://liveproject.manning.com.).

-💲 I'm a Co-founder & CDS at an early venture FinTech start-up based in Amsterdam.
+💰 I'm a Co-founder & COO at an early venture FinTech start-up based in Amsterdam.
 We are using the latest in machine learning and deep learning technologies to create our proof of concept for a customer-facing AI solution to bias in the active asset management industry.

-➡️ Sometimes I blog!
-Check out my medium page [here](https://medium.com/@gracecarrilloc).

 💬 I'd love to know about your project.
 [Let's chat.](https://calendly.com/gracecarrillo/30-minute-meeting)